huangsam/photohaul/README.md

 When I wanted to apply those same patterns to old photos, I ended up getting frustrated with the tooling that exists to manage them.

-If I wanted to migrate my old photos and new photos over to a NAS or a cloud storage provider like Dropbox or Google Drive, it would likely involve a bunch of manual drag + drop operations.
+If I also wanted to migrate my old photos and new photos over to a NAS or a cloud storage provider like Dropbox or Google Drive, it would likely involve a bunch of manual drag + drop operations.